ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 ---

-### Definition of Probability
+### Definition of Probability (rough definition)

-- Mathematically rigorous methods are difficult, so for now, let's think about it this way.
+- When predicting whether an event will occur or not, we repeat the identical event many times under the same circumstances and calculate the rate of occurrence.
-- When predicting whether an event will occur, we run statistics under the same circumstances and calculate the probability of occurrence.
+    - The rate is regarded as a probability.
-- Example: Let's consider the probability that robot part A has started up successfully only 90 times out of 100 times so far: $\Rightarrow$$90/100 = 0.9$.
+- Example: Let's consider the probability that robot part A has started up successfully only 90 times out of 100 times so far $\Rightarrow$$90/100 = 0.9$.

 <center>This is a bit naive, but for now, let's use this for our discussion.</center>